Mike Derks (musician): History

-With the exception of a few gigs in Europe in 1991 where Balsac was played by Barry 'D'live' Ward of RKL, Derks has played the character ever since.
-Balsac runs the Gwar mailing list and has performed in Gwar spin-off bands X-Cops, Rawg, and the Dave Brockie Experience.
+Except for a few gigs in Europe in 1991 where Balsac was played by Barry "D'live" Ward of RKL, Derks has played the character ever since.
+Derks also runs the Gwar mailing list and has performed in Gwar spin-off bands X-Cops, Rawg, and the Dave Brockie Experience.

-A large portion of Gwar's catalog was written (or co-written) by Balsac, who has also contributed to the production of several songs.
+A large portion of Gwar's catalog was written (or co-written) by Derks, who has also contributed to the production of several songs.

-Slave Pit, Inc. claims Balsac joined the band in 1988, making him the second longest (after Dave Brockie) serving member of Gwar.
+Slave Pit, Inc. claims Derks joined the band in 1988, making him the longest-serving member of Gwar, following the death of Dave Brockie in 2014.

-When asked how exactly he walks in his awkwardly shaped boots he replied, "It's hard, man."
+When asked how exactly he walks in his awkwardly shaped boots, Derks replied, "It's hard, man."
 The boots in question are actually an optical illusion, with Balsac's legs and feet going straight down, but the way the boots are made make it look as if his legs are bent backwards like a horse's leg.

-In 2012, he joined the 11th Annual Independent Music Awards judging panel to assist independent musicians' careers.
+In 2012, he, alongside his Gwar bandmates, joined the 11th Annual Independent Music Awards judging panel to assist independent musicians' careers.

-In 2017, Balsac was diagnosed with myelofibrosis.
+In 2017, Derks was diagnosed with myelofibrosis.

-Vocal style

-In contrast to the other bandmates, Balsac speaks with a pretentious British accent.
-In Lust in Space, he speaks with an American accent during an argument with Oderus Urungus on the track "Where Is Zog?".
-He speaks without an accent during the argument in "Have You Seen Me?" from The Road Behind EP.